HurSungYun/OperatingSystem_2016spr/README.md

 # 3. Investigation of the process tree

-## 3.1 Investigation of the process tree
+## 3.1 Investigations of the process tree

 * By executing the program several times, we found that the task 'systemd-udevd' generates a child with the same name periodically.
 Also, kworker is created and deleted from time to time.